 1. Study Full

-Why not have a designated preaching file or a folder on your desktop, or create a ‘Preaching ideas’ board on Pinterest?
+You could even have a designated preaching folder on your desktop or create a ‘Preaching ideas’ board on Pinterest.

-However you choose to do it, whenever you’re inspired or moved or learn something new, keep it.
-When the time comes you’ll have a valuable go to resource to refer to.
+However you do it, whenever you’re inspired or moved or learn something new, make a note and keep it.
+When the time comes you’ll have a valuable go-to resource you can refer to.

 “Make an effort to present yourself to God as a tried-and-true worker, who doesn’t need to be ashamed but is one who interprets the message of truth correctly.”
 2 Timothy 2:15